A few years after Roborock launched their first product, the S5, they now finally have an upgrade – the S5 Max.

 This is the first hybrid mop and vacuum I’ve tested that works as advertised.
-The electronic water tank is exponentially better than the gravity tanks that the Roborock S5 and S6 utilize and doesn’t leave streaks.
+The electronic water tank is exponentially better than the Roborock S5, and S6 gravity tanks utilized and doesn’t leave streaks.

 The tests I did show how well this vacuum mops and picks up dirt.
 It scored highly in surface pick-up tests and, surprisingly, great with cleaning embedded coffee grounds on the medium-pile carpet.

-The upgrades with the navigation make it more efficient and give consumers more options in terms of blocking areas that the robot should not mop, or it shouldn’t go.
+The upgrades with the navigation make it more efficient and give consumers more options to block areas that the robot should not mop or it shouldn’t go.

 One gripe I have is the lack of an extra pad or side brush.
-For the premium price, it should at least come with an extra of any of these two items.
+It should at least come with an extra of any of these two items for the premium price.

 The Verdict: This Robot is the Best Robot Vacuum/Mop Hybrid I’ve Tested

 At first, I was skeptical about whether the upgrades in the S5 Max will make a difference in how it mops, but the new electronic water tank proved that it could handle wet spills and dry stains.

-It’s not perfect, but the upgrades make it more practical to use on dried stains without leaving puddles of streaks.
+It’s not perfect, but the upgrades make it more practical to use dried stains without leaving puddles of streaks.

 The cleaning performance is also excellent with surface and embedded dirt.
-So it brings a lot of versatility to the tables for homes that need a robot that can vacuum and mop with efficiency.
+So it brings a lot of versatility for homes needing a robot that can vacuum and mop efficiently.

 5 Reasons you should consider the Roborock S5 Max

 - Excellent mopping capabilities: Tests show that the S5 Max is a very capable robot mop that can clean wet and dry stains.

-- Doesn’t leave wet streaks: The electronically controlled water tank does a superb job at keeping the pad damp enough to mop out stains without leaving the floors soaking wet.
+- Doesn’t leave wet streaks: The electronically controlled water tank does a superb job keeping the pad damp enough to mop out stains without leaving the floors soaking wet.